18.6 Structures of the Female Reproductive System

 Other Vulvar Structures

 The area between the two labia minora is called the vestibule of the vulva.
-Both the and have openings to the outside of the body in the vestibule.
+Both the urethra and vagina have openings to the outside of the body in the vestibule.
 As you can see in Figure 18.6.7 above, the urethral opening (or meatus) is located just in front of, and is much smaller than, the vaginal opening.
 Both openings are protected by the labia.
 Two glands — called Bartholin’s glands — open on either side of the vaginal opening.
 These glands secrete mucus and a vaginal and vulvar lubricant.

 Breasts